-Top salespeople almost universally love their job and the people they work with.
+Top salespeople love their job and the people they work with.
 They believe in their product, which means they can sell with complete conviction.

 They are active and plugged in to their organization.
 They participate in assessments, surveys, and training programs.

 They take advantage of every resource their company provides.